 We also promote Indonesian Language to elementary level in collaboration with DCPS (District of Columbia Public Schools), through the program called as Indonesia Superhero Read-ON program or in short as IS-RON.

 We also have streamed the Indonesian Language showcase of the virtual classes through our Facebook page and the popular demand of our educational diplomacy program through webinar namely ‘Bincang Karya or in short is BIANKA, in English is Creation Talks.”

 This webinar aims to increase collaborations between the US and Indonesia higher education and to increase the preference of Indonesian to study in the US under Indonesian Government Scholarship, i.e., LPDP.

-Since I became the Education Attaché, I have visited most universities in and established excellent working relationships with academic throughout the United States.
-I have encouraged American and Indonesian academics to cooperate to further the good bilateral relationship between our two countries as well as exchange information and ideas.
+Over a hundred US universities participated in our webinar from diverse study programs, i.e., STEM (Science, Technology, Engineering and Math), Social Sciences and Humanities.
+Through these activities, we have encouraged American and Indonesian academics to cooperate and to further build the good bilateral relationship between our two countries as well as exchange information and ideas.

 In strengthening cultural diplomacy, various cultural programs are hosted by the embassy through virtual and in-person mediums, i.e., virtual Javanese singing song, virtual Jaipongan Dance, and Angklung playing.

 The embassy launched a two-Angklung-Program that is dedicated to promoting Indonesian traditional musical instruments from West Java to wider audiences in the US.
 Firstly, the Angklung Goes To School (AGTS) Program is provided to schools in the US.
 It has reached to many elementary schools in many states in the US.
 Secondly, the Angklung Goes To America (AGTA) Program has reached communities and universities in the US.